RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ### L-shaped passages
-This will test the scenario when there is a door standing open to the side of a narrow passage.
+This test will simulate the scenario when there is a door in an open position to the side of a narrow passage.

 #### L passage 1